OSS-BOF-eResearch-2022/oss-bof-repo1/README.md

 ### 1. Explain the Experiment
   - Short introductions; then we will try to:
-  - Decide some relevant topics of interest
+  - Select some relevant topics of interest
   - Create Issues on the repository for each topic
   - Add Issue comments to record the discussion and any conclusions
   - Make Pull Requests to update the summary document and close Issues